Ronald Barcellos

-Ronald Barcellos Arantes (born 2 March 2002), known as Ronald Barcellos or just Ronald, is a Brazilian professional footballer who plays as a forward.
+Ronald Barcellos Arantes (born 2 March 2002), known as Ronald Barcellos or just Ronald, is a Brazilian professional footballer who plays as a forward for Novorizontino, on loan from Maringá.

 Career

 Early career

 Born in Belford Roxo, Rio de Janeiro, Ronald joined the youth sides of Flamengo in July 2019, after impressing in the Taça das Favelas, a tournament which intends to help people from the favelas to receive opportunities in professional football.
 On 26 January 2021, after featuring sparingly with the under-20s, he moved to Fortaleza on a two-year deal.

 After citing homesickness, Ronald left Fortaleza, but signed for Grêmio on 10 June 2021, also for the under-20 squad.

 Grêmio and loans

 On 22 November 2022, after finishing his formation, Ronald was loaned to Caxias for the 2023 season.
 He made his senior debut with the latter on 26 January 2023, starting in a 1–1 Campeonato Gaúcho away draw against São José-RS.

 Ronald was a regular starter for Caxias during the 2023 Gauchão, as they lost the finals to his parent club Grêmio.
 He returned to the Tricolor in April 2023, but was announced on loan at Série C side Ypiranga-RS on 6 July.